-His methods were controversial, but his discovery was remarkable...
+His methods were controversial, but his discovery remarkable...

 Find out why in this brief 2-min video:

-As an executive, you know that employees determine the success or failure of any goal
+As an executive, you know that employees determine bottom-line impact from any change.

 Yet workplace politics, silos, change resistance, CYA, infighting, blaming and other dysfunctional behaviors sabotage the best of efforts.

 This causes severe consequences on sales, profits, culture, and customer satisfaction.

 In an act of hope, we rush to the next new management theory as the bright, shiny solution.

 But despite your best efforts, many employees still see:

 - Politics and Silos

 - Fear and Anxiety